kylegilman/video-embed-thumbnail-generator/readme.txt

 = 4.2.10 - February XX, 2014 =
 * Added video subtitle/captions support.
+* Added list of shortcode attribute options to the post edit help tab.
 * Added option to set video preload attribute.
 * Added float to inline videos to allow text to wrap around them.
 * Fixed bug that broke responsive resizing in IE 8 and for all videos with apostrophes in their titles.